 Fixing the HSTS header misconfiguration

 How to fix the missing HSTS header reported by our web security scanner?
-Fixing this missing header is actually pretty simple, in this article we have already included the necessary steps to fix the issue in popular web servers like Apache, Nginx and LiteSpeed, and we have also included the steps to fix it on Lighttpd, Caddy and CloudFlare.
+Fixing this missing header is actually pretty simple, in this article we have already included the necessary steps to fix this HTTP misconfiguration in popular web servers like Apache, Nginx and LiteSpeed, and we have also included the steps to fix it on Lighttpd, Caddy and CloudFlare.
 You can find this information a few paragraphs above.

 HSTS FAQ